beporter/slc-code-challenge/README.md

 # bp-diffbot-products

-Code challenge for wirecutter.com.
+Code challenge for SLC application.
 Provides a WP-Admin interface for adding custom Product posts based on information retrieved from the DiffBot API.

 ## Requirements